microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 plan = nest.create_plan(my_target)
 ```
-If we build `plan` as is, the resulting implementation would be equivalent to the following Python code:
+If we build the `plan` as is, the resulting implementation would be equivalent to the following Python code:
 ```python
 for i in range(3):
     for j in range(5):